noahehall/theBookOfNoah/0current/architectural thinking/microservices.md

   - focusing on portable (global) and scalability (in & out)
   - making your apps start fast, and handle shutdowns gracefully

-- microservices: scoped units of services, that work in unison but scale independently to achieve a goal

-  - breaking endpoints into distinct units of work that can be scaled independently
-  - focus on data, business and function domains, analyze call patterns and dependency graphs, and determine boundaries between services that need to be scaled independently

-- domain-based microservices: functional pipelines in a system; domain-driven design

-  - business domain
-  - data domain
-  - product domain
-  - inventory domain
-  - etc etc, really scoped to a particular application/biz/tech context

-- business process-based microservices: ...

 - service types:

   - data service: connects to a data source within a system